-- Continued the use of fixed price contracts including competitive bidding and sole source remediation Competitive bidding resulted in agreements. awarding 6 contracts in 2021.
-At year's end, USTIF was funding remediation at 87 sites under some form of fixed price contract with a total value of \$27.3 million.
-Competitive bidding resulted in a savings of \$647,840. - Agreements were executed for sites in Bradford, Elk, Erie, Fulton, Jefferson, Lackawanna, Lehigh, Monroe, Philadelphia and Westmoreland counties.
+- Continued the use of fixed price contracts including competitive bidding and sole source remediation agreements.
+Competitive bidding and sole source contracts resulted in awarding eight contracts in 2023.
+22 contracts were closed in 2023 with it being evenly split between sole source and competitively bid.
+At year's end, USTIF was funding remediation at 64 sites under some form of fixed price contract with a total value of \$22.5 million.
+Competitive bidding resulted in an estimated savings of \$454,174. - Agreements were executed for sites in Allegheny, Armstrong, Blair, Bucks, Clarion, Monroe, and Wyoming counties. - Continued the voluntary heating oil program covering 1,055 heating oil tanks. - Collected \$298,596 during 2023 in certified company and activity fees through USTIF's TIIP.
+This program provides coverage to certified tank installers identical to the coverage USTIF provides to tank owners and operators.

-- Continued the voluntary heating oil program covering 1,155 heating oil tanks. - Collected \$343,622 during 2021 in certified company and activity fees through USTIF's Tank Installer Indemnification Program (TIIP).
-This program provides coverage to certified tank installers identical to the coverage USTIF provides to tank owners and operators. - By the end of 1st quarter 2021, 85% of tank owners had paid their 2021 Capacity fees in full. - As part of USTIF's fiduciary responsibilities to assure the assets are not expended on costs for actions that are not the fault of the tank owner, USTIF recovered nearly \$82,000 from responsible parties via subrogation reimbursements.
+- As of December 1, 2023, over 98% of facilities paid balances their capacity fee in full. - As part of USTIF's fiduciary responsibilities to ensure the assets are not expended on costs for actions that are not the fault of the tank owner, USTIF recovered \$96,167 from parties responsible subrogation via reimbursements. - USTIF initiated the process to amend its eligibility regulation found in 25 Pa.
+Code Ch.
+977. Proposed changes have been accepted by the Board at the December quarterly meeting.
+While most of the changes incorporate reflecting language Pennsylvania Commonwealth and Supreme Court decisions, the amended language also would require that a claimant register their tank on or before 60 days of when the release giving rise to the claim is discovered.